 Photos and Story by Sergio Pacheco/Contributing Writer

 The family friendly car show attracted both car enthusiasts and prospective car buyers.
 There were cars for everyone to admire and even get in.
 From German and Japanese engineering to American muscle, there were cars of all sizes and colors.
+With so many cars in one place, knowledge of cars and car maintenance spread, it was the one place you could learn about caring for your Nissan or Toyota.
 These are the types of cars many people dream of buying, but whether one owns this style of car or not, it is essential to ensure the correct covers and policies are in place.
 For example, car insurance policy from places similar to youi.com.au (here) is a smart idea so any owner can have peace of mind, knowing that if the worst-case were to happen, or they were to get a little bump on the car, they’re covered.
+It’s also vital that you do your research on cars and distributors before buying.
+You may find your dream car for a cheap price, such as a Dodge, but you need to evaluate whether it’s too good to be true.
+Many fall into the trap of buying a lemon due to seeing cheap, second-hand dream cars without doing their research, subsequently meaning they need to get involved with an attorney who is knowledgable on lemon law for a Dodge, or whatever the car brand was.
+There is no doubt that the people at this event know how to avoid a lemon.
 With exhibitors from major manufacturing, supplying, distributing and trading companies that attended to showcase some of their services and products for cars (as well as apparels and accessories for attendees), if one fancy car like these ones gets knocked!

 The first company in the main entrance was Toyota, showcasing their all new 2020 Toyota Supra GR, which is a car that is held in high regard for a reason.
 The Supra has a starting price of about $50,000 for the 3.0 basic model, about $54,000 for the premium model, and about $55,000 for the launch edition.
 The iconic and most powerful Toyota vehicle, the MK4 Toyota Supra, was first launched on August 24, 1993 for mass production.
 The car was produced with a twin-turbocharged Toyota 2JZ-GTE engine – basically giving drivers control of a joyride with more than 300 horsepower.
 It took Toyota more than twenty years to finally remake one of the most celebrated cars of its generation.